The free group on n generators modulo n+u random relations as n goes to infinity: List of notations appearing in multiple sections

 \subsection{Acknowledgements}

 We thank Nigel Boston, Persi Diaconis, Tullia Dymarz, Benson Farb, Turbo Ho, Peter Sarnak, Mark Shusterman, and Tianyi Zheng for helpful conversations.
+We thank Goulnara Arzhantseva and the anonymous referee for feedback on an earlier version of this manuscript.
 This work was done with the support of an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, a Vilas Early Career Investigator Award, and National Science Foundation grants DMS-1652116 and DMS-1301690.

 \cprime{$'$}